josh-collinsworth/sveltekit-blog-starter/README.md

 ### Pagination

 Pagination automatically kicks in once you have more posts than the `postsPerPage` option in `src/lib/config.js`.
-This means you won't see the pagination right away unless you either change `postsPerPage` to a very low number, or add several more Markdown files to the `_posts` folder.
+This means you won't see the pagination right away unless you either change `postsPerPage` to a very low number, or add several more Markdown files to the `src/lib/posts` folder.

 ### RSS